siret/somhunter/README.md

 to use a symbolic link that points to the thumbnails elsewhere, in order to save disk space and IO bandwidth.)

-Description of extracting data from custom dataset will be added promptly.
+Description of extracting data from custom dataset is available in directory `extractor/` with a [separate README](extractor/README.md).